rheam97/ccah-dev-screen/README.md

 [Code](four/index.html)

 [All Files](four)
-I added a wrapper for the table to add responsiveness.
+I added a wrapper for the table to make it more mobile responsive.
 I also added a "view as a webpage" link in case the table doesn't render correctly in an email.
-I added font-size styling that is mobile-responsive and adjusts to the view width instead of remaining a static pixel; this allowed me to make the font-size bigger on a smaller screen size.
+I added font-size styling that is mobile-responsive and adjusts to the viewport width instead of remaining a static pixel; this allowed me to make the font-size bigger on a smaller screen size.

 ## EC
 Extra Credit for Above: